evidenceontology/evidenceontology/src/ontology/README-editors.md

         * Substitute with either 'manual' or 'automatic'
     * Click OK

-3. [Run reasoner](https://github.com/evidenceontology/evidenceontology/tree/master/editors#run-the-reasoner) to ensure no errors were made
+3. [Run reasoner](https://github.com/evidenceontology/evidenceontology/tree/master/src/ontology/README-editors.md#run-the-reasoner) to ensure no errors were made

 4. Proof-read and save changes

 ### Adding Classes with ROBOT
 For addition or update of multiple classes at once, we recommend the use of [ROBOT](https://github.com/ontodev/robot).
 Visit their GitHub (linked) for installation instructions.

 ROBOT includes a template tool to build OWL files from a CSV spreadsheet.
 The easiest way to edit these spreadsheets is in Excel, then save as CSV.
-Start off with our [ECO ROBOT Template](https://github.com/evidenceontology/evidenceontology/blob/master/editors/eco-robot-template.csv) and add your desired classes.
+Start off with our ECO ROBOT template and add your desired classes.
 The first row contains headers, which ROBOT ignores.
 The second row contains the template string for the OWL conversion.
 These two rows should not be changed.

 Our template includes the following (headers in bold are required):